maus-me/woopEssentials/README.md

    Public bots can be added by anyone.
 When unchecked, only you can join this bot to servers.\
    And make sure you **uncheck** it. \
   <span style="color:red">Otherwise if someone has your Bots Application ID they could add the bot and link it to their discord server and interact with your server.</span>
 - Next you will have to enable the `MESSAGE CONTENT INTENT` which you can find in under "Privileged Gateway Intents".
-This will allow the bot to read user messages and forward them and also enables the `!setupth3essentials` command
+This will allow the bot to read user messages and forward them and also enables the `!setupwoopessentials` command

   If you wanna use the reward/auth system you need to enable in the "Bot" menu the "SERVER MEMBERS INTENT" toggle.

-- Next look for Token press "Reset Token" button then confirm it and finally "Copy" here you will get your discord bot token that is needed in the Th3Config.json file, copy it and paste it into the Th3Config.json file.
+- Next look for Token press "Reset Token" button then confirm it and finally "Copy" here you will get your discord bot token that is needed in the WoopConfig.json file, copy it and paste it into the WoopConfig.json file.

-  In the Th3Config.json it should look like this:
+  In the WoopConfig.json it should look like this:

   `"Token": "your_bot_token",`
   make sure the `"` before and after the token are still there.